 Another gathering, another appetizer to bring for the group.
 Appetizers rule this time of year.
-Sometimes it seems like you always see the same food, but this Asiago Dip is a great twist on an artichoke dip and, best of all, it’s from Cooking Light!
+Sometimes it seems like you always see the same food, but this Asiago Dip recipe is a great twist on an artichoke dip and best of all, it’s from Cooking Light but you would never guess it!

 - 1 cup light mayo